figuerom16/zjax/Readme.md

 ### The wildcard `*` element

-If a `*` is used by itself as the response swap element specifier, ZJAX will use entire response.
+If a `*` is used by itself as the response swap element specifier, Zjax will use entire response.
 This is most useful when the response is known to be a partial containing only the element or elements needed for the swap.

 For completeness, `*` can also be used for the target element specifier although it probably isn't all that useful since this effectively just replaces the body element contents.